 Applying for an ElderCare Trust Fund Grant is easy.
 If your organizations has a program which accomplishes the mission of the ElderCare Trust Fund by helping senior to live in their communities with dignity and vitality, contact the Lieutenant Governor's Office on Aging for a grant application packet.

-The Geriatric Loan Forgiveness Program is currently accepting applications until April 15, 2018.
-For an application, please contact Kay Taylor Hightower.
+The Geriatric Loan Forgiveness Program is not currently accepting grant applications at this time.